mbzhuang/Kaggle-ML-and-Data-Science-Survey-Analysis/ProjectPlan.md

 I would like to follow the best practice guidelines of HCDE.
 Here are the key elements I have leanred from the class and will incorporated into the project.

 - Replicability and reproducibility

+  i.
+Clearly separate and label all data and files ii.
+Fully document all operations that occur on data and files iii.
+Automate all operations as much as possible, thus avoiding manual intervention in the workflow when feasible iv.
+Generate intermediate outputs from one step and then feed it into the next step.

-- License of source data,  license of code, copyright
+- License of source data, privacy policy and terms of use
-- Privacy policy and terms of use
+- License of code and copyright

 ##### References
+1. Kitzes, J., Turek, D., & Deniz, F. (Eds.).
+(2018).
+The Practice of Reproducible Research: Case Studies and Lessons from the Data-Intensive Sciences.
+Part I: Practicing Reproducibility.
+Oakland, CA: University of California Press.

 ## License